Laws & Fines

 | Market manipulation | $5,000–$10,000 | Coordinated price fixing or artificial inflation |

-Extreme Offenses
+Extreme offences

-| Offense | Punishment | Notes |
+| Offence | Punishment | Notes |

 |---|---|---|

-| Running an illegal operation | $5,000–$10,000 + plot eviction | Illegal shops, unauthorized industrial operations |
+| Running an illegal operation | $5,000–$10,000 + plot eviction | Illegal shops, unauthorised industrial operations |

 | Bribery of officials | $10,000 + rank suspension | Zero tolerance |

-| Repeat serious offenses | Jail + escalating fine | Escalating enforcement per incident |
+| Repeat serious offences | Jail + escalating fine | Escalating enforcement per incident |

-Fine Scaling
+Fine scaling

 Restitution